Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Numerical Results

-Then we move on to explore the advantage of momentum and CG techniques.
-In this part, all algorithms are using their own exact linesearch as stepsize choices.
+Then we explore the advantages of momentum and CG techniques.
 For algorithms with vanilla momentum acceleration, the coefficient are chosen as $\beta = 0.9$ for \eqref{eq:obj1} and $\beta = 0.95$ for \eqref{eq:obj2}.
-Although not extensive search for $\beta$ is done, several different values of $\beta$ are tested for both objective functions.
-Among those tested $\beta$s, we pick the $\beta$ for each objective function leading to the fastest convergence.
-For each objective function, there is a comparison between \TOM{} and its non-triangularized version (denoted as OFM) with and without momentum acceleration enabled.
-Numerical results are summarized in Table~\ref{tab:comparison_uni} and Table~\ref{tab:comparison_log} for $A_{uni}$ and $A_{log}$ respectively.
+Several different values of $\beta$ have been tested for both objective functions, and we pick these $\beta$s for objective functions with the fastest convergence.